pomeslab/SharedCode/Trajectory_Magic_Number_Core_Failure_Fix/README.md

 4. Added integer check for count number.
 5. Added a reset feature.

--- 01/24/2018 -- Richard Banh
+-- 01/24/2018 --
 1. Included code to output ALL errors to a file and detect any magic number or core dump errors that occur.
 This is then used to provide the user recommendations on the next step.
-2. Added autorun function (provide timestep length and final end time)
+2. Added auto-run function (provide time step length and final end time)

+-- 01/30/2018 --
+1. Added specific parameters to the script.
+Only required parameter is a trajectory file (-f).
+2. Added an option to add a log file to extract the last end time and feed it to the auto-run function (A).
+3. Removed some redundant code.

 #### Written by: Richard Banh on January 16, 2018